 If you work scheduled hours you can even add in the time you will be available again.

-In addition to a current out of office you also want to make it informative.
-This may vary with the reason you are out of the office but providing an idea of where you are or what you are doing can go a long way with keeping your inbox as empty as possible.
+In addition to a current out of office, you also want to make it informative.
+This may vary with the reason you are out of the office but provide an idea of where you are or what you are doing can go a long way to keeping your inbox as empty as possible.

 Or if you are out of the country, and email is the best way to reach you, be sure to mention that in your out of office.